vbhayden/kafka-lrs-examples/README.md

 folders.

 ### Kafka Web Socket Service
-A NodeJS service that produces two servers (http on 3001 and ws (WebSocket) on 3002).
+A NodeJS service that produces two servers (`http://` on 3001 and `ws://` on 3002).
 This service connects to the Kafka instance and consumes its configured topic ("topic" by default).
 Each consumed message is then sent as a message through each open WebSocket.

 Navigating to 3001 will return a page that connects to the WebSocket server and writes those messages to a log on the page.